help-me-mom/ng-mocks/README.md

 * **karmaTypescriptConfig.bundlerOptions.resolve.extensions** - An array of file extensions to use, in order, when resolving modules.<br/>
   Defaults to `[".js", ".json", ".ts", ".tsx"]`.

-* **karmaTypescriptConfig.bundlerOptions.resolve.directories** - An array of directories in which to recursively look for modules.<br/>
+* **karmaTypescriptConfig.bundlerOptions.resolve.directories** - An array of directories where modules will be recursively looked up.<br/>
   Defaults to `["node_modules"]`.

 * **karmaTypescriptConfig.bundlerOptions.validateSyntax** - A boolean indicating whether the syntax ofthe bundled code should be validated.